Alignak-monitoring-contrib/alignak-checks-mongodb/README.rst

 **Note:** *this check pack is only an example for checking MongoDB using the Nagios check_tcp command.
 Please feel free to comment or suggest improvements :)*

-This package uses the `check_mongodb` script from `this project <https://github.com/orthecreedence/check_MongoDB>`_.
+This package uses the `check_mongodb.py` script from `this project <https://github.com/mzupan/nagios-plugin-mongodb>`_.
 A version of the script is included to make installation easier but you may refresh when installing...

 Installation